tanshinan/fmlgitcopy/README_ASSEMBLER.txt

 Labels are initialized by being written on a single line as are values.
 Move operations are on the form MOVE <from> <to>

+As of now the assembler reads a file called "in.asm" and outputs the data to "out.fml"